Registers of baptisms, marriages and burials

 You can search for a particular name in a parish or select a parish and browse the registers page by page.
 To do the latter, use Search > A-Z of record sets > Shropshire Parish Register Browse.

 Most parish registers after 1900 (and also those before) are at Shropshire Archives.
 These registers are mostly on microfiche.

 Follow the links below for PDF lists which give full details of our holdings for:

 The PDFs show what format the registers are in, whether they are on FindMyPast, and if there’s any sort of index.
 Please note that to view any original registers, you’ll need to register for a reader’s ticket.

 Please check our printable short guides page for much more information about parish, non-conformist and Roman Catholic registers.
 We also sell maps showing all the Shropshire parishes.

 Information in other places

 Shropshire Archives does not hold certificates of birth, marriage or death.
 For these, contact the Shropshire Registration Service or Telford Registration Service.
 Also, try the General Register Office which holds all certificates for England and Wales.

 Some parishes have not yet deposited their parish registers here.
 The ‘Church near You’ website will help you find contact details for the relevant vicar in the case of Church of England parishes.

 From c 1598-1837 vicars made yearly copies of baptisms, marriages and burials.
 These copies, called Bishop’s Transcripts, are held at Diocesan Record Offices.
-For Shropshire, these offices are: Herefordshire Record Office, Lichfield Record Office and the National Library of Wales (for the Diocese of St Asaph).
+For Shropshire, these offices are: Herefordshire Record Office, Staffordshire Record Office and the National Library of Wales (for the Diocese of St Asaph).